larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 #### __!!
-Spectrum.Plugins.ServerMod works for stable versions 5070, 5073 !!__
+Spectrum.Plugins.ServerMod works for stable versions 5081 !!__

 Spectrum.Plugins.ServerMod is a plugin that adds some commands to the server, accessible by the host and players.
 All the commands are prefixed by '!'.
-If you are a client and you have the plugin, you can use your commands by remplacing the '!' key to '%'
+If you are a client and you have the plugin, you can use some of your commands by remplacing the '!' key to '%'

 Commands have 3 permission levels:
 * __HOST__: Only the host can use the command
 * __ALL__: All players can use the command
 * __LOCAL__: Client-side command

-Some commands with __ALL__ permission level can also be used when you are a client.
+Some commands with __ALL__ permission level can also be used as a client.

 __Playlist managing commands can't be used on trackmogrify mode (trackmogrify don't use playlist).__